Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Channel Estimation and Data Detection with Low-Resolution ADCs

-To limit the complexity further, we will focus on the case when the BS employs a linear receiver.
+We shall focus on the practically relevant case when the BS employs a linear receiver.
 Linear receiver processing---although inferior to nonlinear processing techniques such as successive interference cancellation---is less computationally demanding and has been shown to yield good performance if the number of antennas exceeds significantly the number of active users~\cite{bjornson15a}.
 We shall consider two types of linear receivers, namely MRC and ZF.
-With MRC, we maximize the strength of a UEs signal, by using the channel estimates to combine the received signal coherently.
-In the infinite-precision case and if perfect CSI is available at the receiver, this results in an array gain proportional to $N$.
-With ZF, we additionally try to suppress the interference from other UEs at the cost of reducing the array gain to $N-K+1$ (see, e.g.,~\cite{bjornson15a}).
-Using either of the two methods, a soft estimate $\hat{x}_{k,t}$ of the transmitted symbol $x_{k,t}$ from the $k$th user at time $t = P+1, P+2, \dots, T$ is obtained as follows:
+Using either of the two methods, a soft estimate~$\hat{x}_{k,t}$ of the transmitted symbol $x_{k,t}$ from the $k$th user at time $t = P+1, P+2, \dots, T$ is obtained as follows:

 Here, $\veca_k \in \opC^N$ denotes the receive filter for the $k$th user, which is given by